Comstock BridgeHistoric Covered Bridge

 Notable Connecticut Covered Bridges

-The Covered Bridges have become a symbol of the New England landscape, especially in Connecticut.
+Connecticut Covered Bridges have become a symbol of the New England landscape.
 Like old homes, churches, barns, and town greens, early covered bridges remind us that the Town of East Hampton, CT has a long and rich history we can be proud of.
-The Comstock Covered Bridge is one of the three remaining covered bridges left in Connecticut – the other two being the Bulls Bridge in Kent and the West Cornwall Covered Bridge overlooking the Housatonic River in West Cornwall, CT.
+The Comstock Covered Bridge is one of the three remaining covered bridges left in the State of Connecticut – the other two being the Bulls Bridge in Kent and the West Cornwall Covered Bridge overlooking the Housatonic River in West Cornwall, CT.

 Located on Bulls Bridge Road, Kent, CT